 All you need are cans of peeled tomatoes, tomato paste, onion, fresh garlic, fresh basil and a blender.
 I love this so much because you can buy huge cans of tomatoes for about $3 – $5 each, depending on the brand, origin, or quality.
 This recipe comes together in just 30 minutes and makes tons to save for when you’ve got that craving again.

-You have absolutely nothing to lose by making homemade sauce, as it tastes great, and you save money in the long run.
+You have absolutely nothing to lose by making homemade sauce from scratch, because it tastes great, and you save money in the long run.
 It’s okay to buy a jar in a pinch, but trust me – you won’t go back after making tomato sauce at home.

-Leave a comment if you make this EASY homemade vegan tomato sauce.
-Share a photo of this recipe and use #pastabased on Instagram too.
+Leave a comment if you make this EASY vegan tomato sauce.
+Share a photo of this recipe and tag us @pastabased on Instagram too.

 Simple traditional homemade vegan Italian tomato sauce made with 100% plant-based ingredients and ready in 30 minutes.

-- 3 28 oz. cans peeled plum tomatoes (We recommend San Marzano plum tomatoes)
+- 84 ounces peeled plum tomatoes (We recommend San Marzano plum tomatoes)

 - 6 cloves fresh garlic minced